starsite/FileMaker-Swift/README.md

   "lastName": "Hamm",
   "email": "hello@starsite.co"
 ]]

-// to create a new empty record, pass an empty dict object for 'fieldData'.
-// let payload = ["fieldData": []]

 // when a completion block is the final parameter, you can write it more concisely as a trailing closure. 😉 createRecord(token: token, layout: layout, payload: payload) { recordId, code, message in